 - Does OCC admit students who are homosexual?

 As a private Christian college, OCC’s policies include a commitment to avoid any sexual activity outside of marriage between a man and a woman, including homosexual activity.
 While some realize we are not the right college for them, we welcome any students who are willing to follow our policies.

 - Does OCC practice conversion therapy?

 We do not practice conversion therapy.
-When OCC students experience same-sex attraction, “our goal is not to call them to heterosexuality, but to holy sexuality” (Christopher Yuan).
-These students may not be able to change that attraction, but we believe they can choose holiness.
-We call all of our students to obey God’s Word.
+When OCC students experience same-sex attraction, we recognize that they may not be able to change that attraction, but we believe they can choose to obey God’s Word.

 - Is OCC exempt from Title IX?

 OCC operates under Title IX, a federal civil rights law against discrimination in education.
 However, Title IX includes a religious exemption, and OCC is one of many private Christian colleges that have been given that exemption (for things like admissions and employment) based on our religious beliefs.

 - What do you say to those who advocate that you should change your policy?